SLAM-Hive/.github/profile/README.md

 If you use SLAM-Hive in an academic work, please cite:

-Yang, Yaxun, Bowen Xu, Yinjie Li, and Sören Schwertfeger,  "The SLAM Hive Benchmarking Suite",  Robotics and Automation (ICRA), 2023 IEEE International Conference on, 2023 (in Press).
+Yang, Yaxun, Bowen Xu, Yinjie Li, and Sören Schwertfeger,  "The SLAM Hive Benchmarking Suite",  Robotics and Automation (ICRA), 2023 IEEE International Conference on, 2023.

     @inproceedings{
       title={The SLAM Hive Benchmarking Suite},